With its warm and fruity smell, this black tea sounded lovely for a brisk afternoon!

 - Company: Zhen Tea

-The question of the post: What tea(s) have surprised you and subverted your expectations when you tasted it?
+The question of the post: What tea(s) surprised you and subverted your expectations when you tasted it?